Skip Nav Destination

 EISBN: 978-1-62708-266-2

-... the nominal composition, designation, and grade of nearly two dozen commercial titanium alloys and the different types of media (including oxidizers, organic compounds, hot salt, and liquid metal) in which SCC has been observed.
+... composition, designation, and grade of nearly two dozen commercial titanium alloys and the different types of media (including oxidizers, organic compounds, hot salt, and liquid metal) in which SCC has been observed.
 It discusses the mechanical and metallurgical factors that influence SCC behavior...

 Abstract